This site contains no information about the edibility or toxicity of mushrooms.

 initially convex then more funnel-shaped with a depressed centre and rolled rim, may be reddish-, yellowish- or olive-brown in colour.
 The surface is initially downy and later smooth, becoming sticky when wet.
 Gills

-brownish yellow, narrow, decurrent and forked, and can be peeled easily from the flesh.
+brownish yellow, narrow, decurrent (running down the stem), and can be peeled easily from the flesh.
 They further down toward the stem become more irregular and anastomose.
+If the gills are bruised they very rapidly turn rusty brown.
 Stem

-is similarly colored as the cap, however bruising darker brown.
+is similarly coloured as the cap, however bruising darker brown.
 It is smooth, equal or tapering downwards.
-The mushroom has not ring.
+The stem has no ring.
+Spore print

 on the First Nature Web site.